finos/code-scanning/README.md

 The Gradle build uses the [Dependency Check plugin](https://jeremylong.github.io/DependencyCheck/dependency-check-gradle/index.html).
 Sadly, Gradle [doesn't allow to invoke plugins without altering the build manifest](https://discuss.gradle.org/t/invoking-tasks-provided-by-a-plugin-without-altering-the-build-file/27235), namely `build.gradle`, but changes are quite basic, so please keep reading.

 The `build.gradle` file defines a (commented) dependency on `struts2` version 2.3.8, which contains the CVE that led to the [equifax hack](https://nvd.nist.gov/vuln/detail/cve-2017-5638).
-By uncommenting it, the build is expected to fail, assuming that CVEs are not suppressed by the `suppressions.xml` file, used to manage false positives.
+By uncommenting it, the build is expected to fail, assuming that CVEs are not suppressed by the `allow-list.xml` file, used to manage false positives.

 Run `./gradlew dependencyCheckAnalyze` to run the CVE scan; check `gradle/build.gradle` and `.github/workflows/gradle.yml` for more info.